After debate, Trump says Democrats would lead U.S. into 'economic sinkhole'

 CNN did not immediately respond to a request for comment on Trump's remarks.

-Lemon's question followed a series of attacks by the president on Democratic members of Congress who are people of color, most recently House Oversight Committee Chairman Elijah Cummings, D-Md.
+Lemon's question followed a series of attacks by the president on Democratic members of Congress who are people of color, most recently House Oversight Committee Chairman Elijah Cummings of Maryland.

 Earlier this month, the Democratic-controlled House of Representatives passed a resolution condemning Trump for racist comments about four Democratic congresswomen of color.

 Sens.
-Bernie Sanders, I-Vt., and Elizabeth Warren, D-Mass., took center stage Tuesday night during the second Democratic debate along with eight other candidates.
+Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts took center stage Tuesday night during the second Democratic debate along with eight other candidates.
 The two progressives defended their "Medicare for All" plan and other “bold progressive” policy changes against more centrist candidates.

 The more centrist Democrats, including former Maryland Rep. John Delaney, argued such sweeping policies could turn off independent voters and lead to Trump’s re-election.